 Living with a roommate is most often a rewarding experience that results in a lasting friendship.
 However, most roommates will experience conflict.
 Working through these differences takes a mature listener, the ability to verbalize feelings and work toward problem solving, and occasionally some outside help.
 When roommates experience conflict that cannot be resolved between them, it is recommended that they contact their RA for the purpose of mediation.
 The RA may refer students to the Area Coordinator.
 Students are encouraged to speak to their RA first, but they may opt to go directly to the Area Coordinator.
 If a change is requested because of a roommate conflict, the roommates will be expected to have exhausted all means of solving the problem prior to contacting the Area Coordinator.
 The Area Coordinator will seek to resolve any conflicts between roommates before permission is granted to move.
-Requests must be made to the Area Coordinator from each building as well as the Assistant Dean for Residence Life.
+Requests must be made to the Coordinator of Residence Life.
 If a change is approved, the resident must make an appointment with his or her RA at least a day ahead of time in order to check out.
 It is also important to do the same thing with the student's new RA before moving into a new room.
 Failure to check out of your old room and into your new room properly will result in a \$75.00 fine.